abpframework/abp/docs/Module-Development-Basics.md

 }
 ````

-You can register dependencies one by one as stated in Microsoft's documentation (TODO: link).
+You can register dependencies one by one as stated in Microsoft's <a href="https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection" target="_blank">documentation</a>.
 ABP has also a **conventional dependency registration system** which allows you to register all services in your assembly automatically. ``ConfigureServices`` methods of most modules contain such an expression to register all services in given module:

 ````C#
 public class BlogModule : AbpModule